Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Implementation Performance

-In our benchmarks we want to evaluate our protocol with parameters suitable for smaller nation states and set the matrix dimensions to $N=2^{23}$ and $k=2^{15}$.
-This would, for example, be enough to evaluate the protocol for Austria\footnote{\url{https://www.statista.com/statistics/263741/total-population-in-austria/}}\footnote{\url{https://www.radiocells.org/country/at}}, Singapore\footnote{\url{https://en.m.wikipedia.org/wiki/Telecommunications_in_Singapore}}\footnote{\url{https://ww2.frost.com/wp-content/uploads/2017/01/ASEAN-Telecommunications-Towers-Market_-EDT_AG_Final.pdf}}, Kenya~\cite{wesolowski2012quantifying}, New York City, Paraguay or New Zealeand.
-In Table~\ref{tab:benchmarks} we list the runtime for a homomorphic $(1\times 2^{23}) \times (2^{23}\times 2^{15})$ matrix multiplication, for different BFV parameters, using (at most) 96 threads.
+In our benchmarks, we want to evaluate our protocol with parameters suitable for smaller nation states and set the matrix dimensions to $N$ being larger then the total population of small countries, and $k$ to be larger then the total number of cell towers in these countries.
+Concretely, we set $N=2^{23}$ and $k=2^{15}$, parameters enough to evaluate our protocol, for example, for Austria~\cite{austria1,austria2}, Singapore~\cite{enwiki:1002495194,singapore}, Kenya~\cite{wesolowski2012quantifying}, New York City, Paraguay or New Zealand.
+In \Cref{tab:benchmarks} we list the runtime for a homomorphic $(1\times 2^{23}) \times (2^{23}\times 2^{15})$ matrix multiplication, for different BFV parameters, using (at most) 96 threads.
 We also provide the total number of \texttt{MatMul} evaluations and the (maximum) number of evaluations per thread.
-We give performance numbers for a plaintext prime $p$ of size $42$\,bit, i.e., the smalles size to achieve $\nu=40$\,bit statistical privacy against malicious clients using our proving mask.
-To capture use cases, where a $42\,$bit plaintext modulus is not big enough, we also benchmark our protocol for a $60$\,bit prime $p$, providng $\nu=58\,$bit statistical security.
-For the sake of completeness, we also benchmark the protocol in a semi-honest privacy setting, without evaluating the proving mask using a $33\,$bit prime $p$.
+We give performance numbers for a plaintext prime $p$ of size $42$\,bit, i.e., the smallest size to achieve $\nu=41$\,bit statistical privacy against malicious health authorities using our proving mask.
+To capture use cases, where a $42\,$bit plaintext modulus is not big enough, we also benchmark our protocol for a $60$\,bit prime $p$ (the maximum value supported by SEAL), providing $\nu=59\,$bit statistical security.
+Further, we also give the achieved statistical function privacy $\lambda_{\text{FP}}$ in bits for both benchmarks.
+As \Cref{tab:benchmarks} shows, the MNO's computation takes 70 minutes for a $42$\,bit plaintext prime and 1 hour 25 minutes for the bigger $60$\,bit prime.

-As Table~\ref{tab:benchmarks} shows, a matrix multiplication without masking and a $33$\,bit plaintext modulus with $\kappa=128\,$bit computational security takes roughly 40 minutes.
-Enabling masking with $\nu \ge 40$\,bit statistical privacy, however, requires more noise budget for evaluation and, therefore, a bigger BFV parameter set ($n=16384$).
-The server-side computations then take roughly one and a half hours for a $42$\,bit plaintext prime and 1 hour 45 minutes for the bigger $60$\,bit prime.

-While noting that a trivial outsourcing of such computations is not part of our proposal, the price estimates on AWS (roughly $7\,\$$ for $\nu=40$\,bit and $\kappa=128$\,bit) still shows that it is likely very feasible to create a heatmap once a day to gain valuable insight into the spread of the disease.